Fallbrook & San Diego North County

 The Best Base in Southern California

-Fallbrook is the kind of place that earns its reputation quietly.
-It sits in a protected valley between the coast and the desert — sheltered from the marine fog, cooler than the inland heat — surrounded by avocado groves, orchards, and the Santa Margarita River canyon.
-The estates here are built for long weekends: saltwater pools with mountain views, fire pits that run until midnight, private roads winding down to river trails.
+Fallbrook earns its reputation quietly.
+It sits in a protected valley between the coast and the inland empire — sheltered from marine fog, cooler than the desert heat — tucked into avocado groves, citrus orchards, and the canyon country above the Santa Margarita River.
+The estates here feel genuinely private: saltwater pools with panoramic mountain views, fire pits that run late, access to river trails right from the back gate.
+You can pick fresh citrus from the orchard for morning juice, practice yoga with views of the De Luz range, and be in Temecula wine country or on an Oceanside beach before noon.

 Canyon overlook into the Santa Margarita River from Fallbrook estate